 Theresa Soares is specialized as a photographer, artist, filmmaker, and disability advocate.
 Her artistic practice includes the creation of both fine art documentary and contemporary photography and integrated new media art with roots in abstract constructivism and impressionism.
-Separately, Theresa is also a freelance photojournalist, mostly known for her work supporting editors' visual storytelling efforts in the Central California region.
+Separately, Theresa is also an independent photojournalist, known for her work in the Central California region.
 Commercially, In 2019 Soares founded Miraset Studios, an independent media company, active in branded, film and television production.

 Bachelor of Arts, Major, Business, Management, and Social Innovation, Minor, Urban Education, Mills College

 Staging the Cinematic Image, Maine Media, Workshops and College, August 2023

 Beam Studios, Warehouse Workshops, Van Nuys, July 2022

 Western Kentucky University, Bowling Greene Kentucky November 2023-January 2024

 Hopewell Museum, Paris Kentucky, Bourbon County Fall 2024-Fall 2025